locnnil/workshop/docs/explanation/interfaces/index.rst

 System SDK
 ~~~~~~~~~~

-Every workshop contains a *system SDK*
+Every workshop contains a special *system SDK*
-that exposes system resources through interface slots.
+that exposes system resources through its slots.
-It's essentially a special SDK type,
-which is not available from the SDK Store but is auto-added to each workshop.
+It's unavailable from the SDK Store;
-It's installed first at :command:`workshop launch`
+installed first at :command:`workshop launch`
-and removed last at :command:`workshop remove`,
+and removed last during :command:`workshop remove`,
-ensuring internal consistency.
+it ensures internal consistency.

 The purpose of the system SDK isn't to add hooks or additional content;
-it's only there to expose host system resources to other SDKs consistently.
+it's only there to uniformly expose host system resources to other SDKs.
 As such, it can't be removed by the user
 and isn't listed in the :command:`workshop info` output.
 It's also the only SDK
 that can have :ref:`mount interface <exp_mount_interface>` slots on the host.